Islamic Consultative Assembly: Fractions

+Hack

+Prior to the 1 March legislative election, on February 14, 2024, the Assembly servers were hacked, revealing monthly payments of 270 million tomans to members.
+The following day, the voting system was hacked, and journalists were barred from entering.

 Current composition

-The last elections of Parliament of Iran were held on 26 March 2016; a second round will be held in April in those 71 districts where no candidate received 25% or more of the votes cast.
-More than 12,000 candidates registered, but leaving about 6,200 candidates to run for the 290 seats representing the 31 provinces.
-The results indicate that the results would make a hung parliament, with reformists having a plurality.
+The last election of Parliament of Iran were held on 1 March 2024 and a second round was held on 10 May 2024 in those 22 districts where no candidate received 20% or more of the votes cast.
+More than 48,000 candidates registered, but leaving about 15,000 candidates to run for the 290 seats representing the 31 provinces.
+The final results showed that principlists won 233 of 290 seats in the assembly.

+Historical composition

 Building

 After 1979, the Parliament convened at the building that used to house the Senate of Iran.
 A new building for the Assembly was constructed at Baharestan Square in central Tehran, near the old Iranian Parliament building that had been used from 1906 to 1979.
 After several debates, the move was finally approved in 2004.
 The first session of the Parliament in the new building was held on 16 November 2004.

 The old building is depicted on the reverse of the Iranian 100 rial banknote.